angoca/db2-index/Home.md

 This is an index where you can search for a term and get the related resources about that.
 The index is sorted in alphabetical order, and for each entry there is a title, a name of the source, a source type and an URL.

-This index does not contain any kind of content, it is just a references center.
-One reference could be cited several times in this index.

-These are the possible type of link:
+These are the possible source types of the link:

  * Article: The articles in DeveloperWorks, DataMagazine or something similar that follows an editorial process.
  * Blog: Personal article about DB2.